 - There was an agreement between the two to allow up to 2,500 tonnes of dredgings per year.

 - This appears to have ceased by around 1961 from the letter dated 22nd January 1963.

 - But after this they appear once again to be using the site in 1970, around the time that Alfred Matty were slowing down delivering waste via canal boat as a regular contract.

 - Accounts of dire pollution along the surrounding area with white phosphorus are clearly evident.

 - These accounts of evidence do not support the Freedom of information request answered by British Waterways concerning how they disposed of dredged waste along the Birmingham Canal Navigations.

-Alfred Matty’s boat yard at Coseley in a picture dated 15/3/1975.
+Above, The Alfred Matty boat yard at Coseley in a picture dated 15/3/1975.
 By now the days of carrying waste for Albright and Wilson to Rattlechain had passed and the canal carrying trade had almost died out, which from an environmental point of view was good riddance.
 The legacy it left however is another question!

 We would like to know if you recall Alfred Matty’s boats delivering waste to Rattlechain, or the pollution that the practice caused.
 Were you a boater or canal user during this period?
 What did you see or smell on the cut?